AndrewW-NFC/NFC-tools/README.md

 ### Windows PowerShell

+1. Start the computer.
+2. Open **PowerShell**.
+3. Go to the NFC Tools folder.
+4. Activate the virtual environment.
+5. Start NFC Tools.

-If the NFC Tools folder is on your Desktop:
+If the NFC Tools folder is on your Desktop and is named `nfc-tools`, run:

 ```powershell
 cd $HOME\Desktop\nfc-tools